 Travel to and residency in several Russian cities and regions is restricted.
 You must obtain permission from local authorities prior to entering a restricted city or region.
 Failure to do so may result in arrest, fines and/or deportation.
 Attach an itinerary to your visa application to avoid delays.
-Some areas must be specifically indicated in the visa; you may have to pay an extra fee to include them.
+Some areas must be specifically indicated in the visa, and you may have to pay an extra fee to include them.

 If you also have Russian citizenship, you must enter and leave Russia on a Russian passport.
-If your Russian passport expires prior to travel, Russian authorities in Canada can extend it for entry purposes only.
+If your Russian passport expires prior to travel, Russian authorities in Canada can extend it for entry into Russia only.
 If the passport expires during your stay in Russia, you must obtain a new one before leaving.
 Renewing a Russian passport may take several months.

 Learn more about laws affecting dual citizens.

 Only local residents are allowed to travel by land from Russia to Belarus.
 This restriction applies to cars, tour buses and trains.